Ashik093/generate_dynamic_pdf_from_mysql_data_base_php/README.md

 # generate_dynamic_pdf_from_mysql_data_base_php
-generate_dynamic_pdf_from_mysql_data_base_php

-and sorry for writing "delete data without reload"

-its pdf generator by using php class FPDF
+Generate A pdf from mysql using FPDF